3.Key Points for how Cyprus treats Crypto gains

 Portfolio appreciation → not taxable;

-This flat rate applies to qualifying disposals of crypto-assets.
+This flat rate applies to qualifying disposals regardless of whether the activity is classified as passive investment or active trading.

 Residency Determines Scope of Taxation